-It starts with a drink after work a few nights a week, and soon develops into hangovers every weekend: the functional alcoholic is exactly that, functional.
-Though they can often make it through the day without forgetting responsibilities or being visibly drunk, they are still looking for help in the form of alcohol.
+It may start with a few drinks after work a couple of nights a week.
+Soon, that develops into hangovers every weekend.
+The functional alcoholic is exactly that, functional.
+Though they can often make it through the day without forgetting responsibilities or being visibly drunk, a functioning alcoholic is usually self-medicating with alcohol to deal with either internal issues, such as untreated mental health conditions, or external factors, like a job they now hate.

 While it can be hard to detect when someone has become a functioning alcoholic, there are a number of telling signs of alcohol abuse.